Tough Questions And Real Drinks: YES or NO | Isabel Brown

 I appreciate that.

-Why is it that the zoomers are like the millennials are kind of cringe and and liberal, like classically liberal or whatever.
+Why is it that the Zoomers are, like the millennials are kind of cringe and liberal, like classically liberal or whatever.

-And the zoomers are classical, hardcore, common good.
+And the Zoomers are classical, hardcore, common goods.

-And the millennials are like, uh we can't know if God exists.
+And the millennials are like, we can't know if God exists.

 That's true.

-Um and that's why Catholicism in particular is so appealing to Gen Z ears, because this is something that largely hasn't changed for 2,000 years.
+And that's why Catholicism in particular is so appealing to Jen's ears because this is something that largely hasn't changed for 2,000 years.

-We can draw a straight line backwards in history and the classical liturgy and the substance of the Eucharist and reading the church fathers is like all any Zuber wants to talk about right now.
+We can draw a straight line backwards in history and the classical liturgy and the substance of the Eucharist and reading the church fathers is like all any Zoomer wants to talk about right now because your alternative is the sparkle creed in the Lutheran church in Minnesota, a real thing.

 No, I wasn't.

-I just happened to react to a video literally reciting the spark of the city.
+I just happened to react to a video literally reciting the sparkle of female priests.

-When I bring this up though, with like the priestesses or whatever, I have these guys write in that say, hey Michael, I'm a Lutheran.
+When I bring this up, though, with like the priestesses or whatever, I have these guys right in that say, hey, Michael, I'm a Lutheran.

 I disavow.

-But it's it's disheartening when I'm in Washington, D.C. where I live, and I walk into the National Cathedral and there's literally a stained glass window of like BLM because the Episcopal South Lost.
+But it's disheartening when I'm in Washington, D.C., where I live, and I walk into the National Cathedral, and there's literally a stained glass window of like BLM because the Episcopal self-watch.

 I was there.

-Were you you were there at the National Prayer Service?
+You were there at the National Prayer Service.

 I wasn't, no.